An independent publisher of web and print media. Printed ♻️ in the 🇺🇸.

 Bumble bees (Bombus spp.) are an important group of North American wild pollinators.
 However, in the latter half of the 20th century, concern has arisen because of a noticeable declines in many species’ populations—due to a variety of factors including pesticides and diseases from managed bees.
 Decline of the world’s rarest bumble bee The Klamath […]

-Wildflowers of California’s Klamath Mountains
+Trivia Challenge: Wildflowers of the Klamath Mountains